Skip to Content

 Endangered Bachman's Warbler

 It is one of the smallest warblers.
-The bill is slender with a downward curve.
+The bill is slender and downward-curving.
 The male is olive-green, with a yellow chin, lores, forehead, eye ring, and underparts.
-It has a black crown and throat, with a bright rump and yellow shoulder patch.
+It has a black crown and throat, a bright rump, and a yellow shoulder patch.

 Females are quite drab in comparison, lacking color.
 The habitat is unknown because of their small numbers when investigations began.
 It is thought they nested in low, wet forest areas with access to water.